 Baley raised his arms.
 "Hold it.
 Quiet!
 Let me explain!"
 And once again he told the story of the attempt on Gruer's life and the method by which it could have been accomplished.
 This time he added the attempt on his own life at the baby farm.
 Leebig said impatiently, "I suppose that was managed by having one robot poison an arrow without knowing it was using poison, and having a second robot hand the poisoned arrow to the boy after telling him that you were an Earthman, without its knowing that the arrow was poisoned."
+"Something like that.
+Both robots would be completely instructed."
+"Very farfetched," said Leebig.

+Quemot was pale and looked as though he might be sick at any moment.
+"No Solarian could possibly use robots to harm a human."
+"Maybe so," said Baley with a shrug, "but the point is that robots can be so manipulated.
+Ask Dr. Leebig.
+He is the roboticist."
+Leebig said, "It does not apply to the murder of Dr. Delmarre.
+I told you that yesterday.
+How can anyone arrange to have a robot smash a man's skull?"
 "Shall I explain how?"
 "Do so if you can."
 Baley said, "It was a new-model robot that Dr. Delmarre was testing.
 The significance of that wasn't plain to me until last evening, when I had occasion to say to a robot, in asking for his help in rising out of a chair, 'Give me a hand!'
 The robot looked at his own hand in confusion as though he thought he was expected to detach it and give it to me.
 I had to repeat my order less idiomatically.
 But it reminded me of something Dr. Leebig had told me earlier that day.
 There was experimentation among robots with replaceable limbs.
 "Suppose this robot that Dr. Delmarre had been testing was one such, capable of using any of a number of interchangeable limbs of various shapes for different kinds of specialized tasks.
 Suppose the murderer knew this and suddenly said to the robot, 'Give me your arm.'
 The robot would detach its arm and give it to him.
 The detached arm would make a splendid weapon.
 With Dr. Delmarre dead, it could be snapped back into place."
 Stunned horror gave way to a babble of objection as Baley talked.
-His last sentence had to be shouted, and, even so, was all but drowned Out.
+His last sentence had to be shouted, and, even so, was all but drowned out.
 Attlebish, face flushed, raised himself from his chair and stepped forward.
 "Even if what you say is so, then Mrs. Delmarre is the murderess.
 She was there, she quarreled with him, she would be watching her husband working with the robot, and would know of the replaceable-limb situation-which I don't believe, by the way.
-No matter what you do, Earthman, everything points to her." to put an individual under nouse arrest.
-I gave three robots detailed instructions intended to keep this individual safe.
-It was a simple thing, but I am a clumsy man with robots.
-There were loopholes in my instructions and my prisoner escaped."
-"Who was the prisoner?" demanded Attlebish.
+No matter what you do, Earthman, everything points to her."
+Gladia began to weep softly.